spacetelescope/jwst/docs/jwst/associations/technote_sdp_workflow.rst

 See :ref:`asn-associations-and-jwst` for an overview of how JWST uses associations.
-This document describes how associations are used by the ground processing system to execute the stage 2 and stage 3 pipelines based on.
+This document describes how associations are used by the ground processing system to execute the stage 2 and stage 3 pipelines.

 Up to the initial calibration step :ref:`calwebb_detector1 <calwebb_detector1>`, the science exposures are treated individually.
 However, starting at the stage 2